MonashCybersecurityLab/SGXSSE/README.md

 We also implement another SGX-based SE scheme Bunker-B [2] as the baseline of our evaluation to demonstrate the advantages of our schemes in runtime and storage costs.

-We also add an sample streaming.zip dataset for your testing.
+We also add an sample STREAMING.ZIP dataset in every project for your testing.
 Please unzip it before the execution.

 # SE_SGX_1 Execution